Supreme Court to hear appeal of new-trial decision in Cindy Gladue case

 Barton said when he woke up the next morning he found her dead in the motel room bathtub and called 911.

-But a medical examiner testified that an 11-centimetre cut in Gladue's vaginal wall was caused by a sharp object.
+A medical examiner testified that an 11-centimetre cut in Gladue's vaginal wall was caused by a sharp object.

 The controversial acquittal sparked an outcry and demonstrations in several cities.